 If it's a group dinner, you can just as well order an appetizer, one or two sides, or ask someone if they'd like to share an entree - socially speaking, people hate coming off in a hungry hungry hippo sort of light, so chances are if you ask loud enough, and in a waifish, laissez-faire way, you'll have them cornered to say yes.

 If it's just a table for two weekday night catch up with your good friend, and the Rockefeller throws out a place where the waiters make more a year than you do, there is no shame at all in proposing a more budget friendly name.
-If Muffy's not an idiot, she'll get the hint and keep in mind for next time.
+If Muffy's not completely daft, she'll get the hint and keep in mind for next time.

 Home Away From Home

 Opportunism breeds expectation and kills any graciousness that could be found in such a transaction.
 When the keys to a friend's weekend house are tossed your way, there's always that gratefully uncomfortable moment.
 Because of course, multi-home owners never end there with their kindness.
 For but of course, you should use the car to drive about town.
 And if you don't eat all of the food in the house, why, who will?
 Oh - and don't worry about cleaning anything up, the housekeeper comes on Monday.
 When a person's generosity is so unyielding, it can almost be too convincing.
 No matter how insistent or genuine a friend's generosity may be, never fall victim to mi casa es su casa syndrome.
 Because in reality, "make yourself at home" actually translates to "this is not your home."